BPerezLamarque/Scripts/Comparing_methods_vertical_transmission/README.md

 Besides ParaFit and PACo, a tutorial for running HOME is available at https://github.com/BPerezLamarque/HOME/.
 And a tutorial for running ALE is available at https://github.com/ssolo/ALE/.

+For more details, see "Comparing different computational approaches for detecting long-term vertical transmission in host-associated microbiota", Perez-Lamarque B & Morlon H, in prep.